bradjohansen/blog.ppl.vc/_posts/2017-09-25-fermi-paradox-ai.md

 the black swan, where it can't be touched by mortal sight.

-In the end, while telling us a lot about human condition, this thought leaves us back in our quiet neighbourhood of probable but unverifiable truths.
+In the end, while telling us a lot about human condition, this thought leaves us back in our quiet neighborhood of probable but unverifiable truths.
 However, when considering the practically null amout of time that constitutes our lives, a question may come to one's mind: is it closer to human nature to think of a God, or to seek one out?